bitgrin/grin-pool/README.md

 #### To build use the Dockerfile in: [stratum](stratum/) and [grin-py](grin-py/)

 ### Current Status:
-* This project is under development, <B>~85%</B> complete, and will be ready soon after grin mainnet launch
+* This project is under development.
+It is currently deployable but has several performance issues, and some of the payment code is omitted.
+Enhancements and fixes are under active development.
 * Please contribute!
 * Join the discussion on [Gitter](https://gitter.im/grin-pool/Lobby)